cartopher/automate-sangis-python/README.md

 ````
 To download the automate-sangis-python repository and install the downloadsangis environment, you will need to follow these steps:

-__1.__ Download 'automate-sangis-python' repository (ZIP) to your preferred directory.
+__1.__ Download `automate-sangis-python` repository (ZIP) to your preferred directory.
-- This repository contains all the modules to run the automation process and a file called 'environment.yml,' which includes the instructions to install the environment.
+- This repository contains all the modules to run the automation process and a file called `environment.yml`, which includes the instructions to install the environment.

 __2.__ Open the Anaconda Terminal on your computer.

-__3.__ In the Terminal, set your directory using cd to change directories (e.g., C:\Users\name\PycharmProjects\automate-sangis-python-main\automate-sangis-python-main).
+__3.__ In the Terminal, set your directory using cd to change directories (e.g., `C:\Users\name\PycharmProjects\automate-sangis-python-main\automate-sangis-python-main`).

 __4.__ Once you are in the directory, you can create your environment.
 To do this run:
-conda env create -f environment.yml.
+`conda env create -f environment.yml`.

-__5.__ Confirm the environment was created by printing a list of all conda environments available on your machine by running: conda env list.
+__5.__ Confirm the environment was created by printing a list of all conda environments available on your machine by running: `conda env list`.

-__6.__ Once the environment is installed, you can activate it using:  conda activate downloadsangis.
+__6.__ Once the environment is installed, you can activate it by running: `conda activate downloadsangis`.

-__7.__ View a list of all Python packages installed in this environment, run: conda list.
+__7.__ View a list of all Python packages installed in this environment, run: `conda list`.